besuikerd/cmap/README.md

 Parsing data structures with a specific context is a common use case.
 Keeping this code understandable can be challenging.
 Cmap allows you to create composable parsers.
-The base trait wrap a parsing function under a certain context
+The base trait wrap a parsing function under a certain context.

 ```scala
 trait Cmap[Context, Error, T] {
   def runCmap(context: Context): Either[Error, T]
 }
 ```

+There are many operators to compose `Cmap` instances.

 ## Parsing tables to structured data